 \begin{itemize}[leftmargin=5mm] \item We first construct finitely presented examples, using links between decidability of the Word Problem and semi-computability of the spectral radius.
 This argument extends to the exponential growth rate and the asymptotic entropy.

 \item We also construct a finitely generated example with decidable Word Problem, using classical small-cancellation theory. \end{itemize} Along the way, we prove that $C'(1/6)$ groups satisfy the Rapid Decay property, and deduce some properties on their spectral radii of independent interest.

-Throughout the paper, we consider \emph{marked groups}, that is, pairs $(G,S)$ with $G$ a finitely generated group and $S$ a finite symmetric generating set (i.e., $S=S^{-1}$).
+Throughout the paper, we consider \emph{marked groups}, that is, pairs $(G,S)$ with $G$ a group and $S$ a finite symmetric generating multiset (i.e., $S=S^{-1}$).
 We consider the simple random walk $(X_n)_{n\ge 0}$ on $\Cay(G,S)$, starting at $X_0=e_G$, and define